-3. At the beginning of the section of the code dealing with an agency that files copies of its rules with the department, the department shall publish the address and telephone number of the executive offices of each agency, the manner by which the agency indexes its rules, a listing of all rules of that agency excluded from publication in the code, and a statement as to where those rules may be inspected.

-4 Forms shall not be published in the Florida Administrative Code; but any form which an agency uses in its dealings with the public, along with any accompanying instructions, shall be filed with the committee before it is used.
+- 3. At the beginning of the section of the code dealing with an agency that files copies of its rules with the department, the department shall publish the address and telephone number of the executive offices of each agency, the manner by which the agency indexes its rules, a listing of all rules of that agency excluded from publication in the code, and a statement as to where those rules may be inspected. - Forms shall not be published in the Florida Administrative Code; but any form which an agency uses in its dealings with the public, along with any accompanying instructions, shall be filed with the committee before it is used.
 Any form or instruction which meets the definition of "rule" provided in s.
 120.52 shall be incorporated by reference into the appropriate rule.
 The reference shall specifically state that the form is being incorporated by reference and shall include the number, title, and effective date of the form and an explanation of how the form may be obtained.
 Each form created by an agency which is incorporated by reference in a rule notice of which is given under s.
-120.54(3)(a) after December 31, 2007, must clearly display the number, title, and effective date of the form and the number of the rule in which the form is incorporated

-(b) Electronically publish on an Internet website managed by the department a weekly publication entitled the "Florida Administrative Weekly," which shall serve as the official Internet website for such publication and must contain:

-1. Notice of adoption of, and an index to, all rules filed during the preceding week.

-2. All notices required by s.
-120.54(3)(a), showing the text of all rules proposed for consideration.

-3. All notices of public meetings, hearings, and workshops conducted in accordance with the provisions of s.
-120.525, including a statement of the manner in which a copy of the agenda may be obtained.

-4. A notice of each request for authorization to amend or repeal an existing uniform rule or for the adoption of new uniform rules.

-5. Notice of petitions for declaratory statements or administrative determinations.

-6. A summary of each objection to any rule filed by the Administrative Procedures Committee during the preceding week.

-7. A cumulative list of all rules that have been proposed but not filed for adoption.
+120.54(3)(a) after December 31, 2007, must clearly display the number, title, and effective date of the form and the number of the rule in which the form is - 5.
+The department shall allow material incorporated by reference to be filed in electronic form as prescribed by department rule.
+When a rule is filed for adoption with incorporated material in electronic form, the department's publication of the Florida Administrative Code on its Internet website must contain a hyperlink from the incorporating reference in the rule directly to that material.
+The department may not allow hyperlinks from rules in the Florida Administrative Code to any material other than that filed with and maintained by the department, but may allow hyperlinks to incorporated material maintained by the department from the adopting agency's website or other sites. - (b) Electronically publish on an Internet website managed by the department a weekly publication entitled the "Florida Administrative Weekly," which shall serve as the official Internet website for such publication and must contain: - 1.
+Notice of adoption of, and an index to, all rules filed during the preceding week. - 2.
+All notices required by s.
+120.54(3)(a), showing the text of all rules proposed for consideration. - 3.
+All notices of public meetings, hearings, and workshops conducted in accordance with the provisions of s.
+120.525, including a statement of the manner in which a copy of the agenda may be obtained. - 4.
+A notice of each request for authorization to amend or repeal an existing uniform rule or for the adoption of new uniform rules. - 5.
+Notice of petitions for declaratory statements or administrative determinations. - 6.
+A summary of each objection to any rule filed by the Administrative Procedures Committee during the preceding week. - 7.
+A cumulative list of all rules that have been proposed but not filed for adoption.